Pine Valley Golf Club: Membership

 Pine Valley Golf Club is a highly exclusive club; membership is by invitation only from the board of directors.
 The only way guests are allowed into the club is if they are invited and accompanied by a member, and they must have low handicaps to play the course.

-The club voted on April 30, 2021 to remove all gender-restricted language from their bylaws after learning of the investigation by the New Jersey Division of Civil Rights.
+The club voted on April 30, 2021 to remove all gender-restricted language from their bylaws after learning of the investigation by the New Jersey Division on Civil Rights.

 Prior to this, women were only permitted to play the course on Sunday afternoons.

+Pine Valley is one of five golf clubs that participates in an annual rotating-venue members-only golf tournament known as SCAPS; the other clubs are Seminole Golf Club, Cypress Point Club, Augusta National Golf Club, and San Francisco Golf Club.

 There are about 930 members spread throughout the world, and the list is a closely guarded secret.
 Notable members of the club have included George H. W. Bush, Sean Connery, Ben Crenshaw, Tom Fazio, Robert Trent Jones Jr., Connie Mack, Bob McNair, Mark Mulvoy, Arnold Palmer, Gary Player, Dan Quayle, Brian L. Roberts, Jay Sigel, George C. Thomas Jr., and A. W. Tillinghast.